 Water is a vital input to our operations and the security of its supply is of strategic importance both to us and the communities and countries in which we operate.
+Our preferred future is to be seen as a responsible water steward.
 The threat posed by climate change is also requiring us to look at new approaches to managing water in our operations, many of which are located in some of the most water-stressed regions of the world.

-Our strategy recognises that our operations are at different levels of maturity in terms of water management with most right now being at the operational excellence stage.
+Our strategy recognises that our operations are at different levels of maturity in terms of water management.
+Two years into the strategy, we have largely consolidated the first stage of our journey and are now targeting the more advanced proactive and resilient stages, with most right now being at the operational excellence stage.

 In 2011, we finalised and approved a new Group technical standard for water management, and updated our Group water guideline.
 This new mandatory technical standard includes detailed requirements on target setting, water monitoring, site management and water action plans (WAPs).